FINANCIAL AID

 • Financial aid is disbursed onto the student’s tuition account after the student attends school.

-• Stipend checks from Title IV funding credits are issued to student within 14 days of when the credit occurs during a payment period.
+• Stipend checks are issued to student within 14 days of when the credit from a Federal Grant or Loan occurs during a payment period.